seanbrasse/Tech-Talk/README.md

 - Built a comment feed that displays all comments
 - Added a title (TEXT type) and uuid (TEXT UNIQUE type) fields to the database
-- Implemented deleting specfic posts
+- Implemented deleting specfic posts, and added a delete post by uuid endpoint
 - Added error popups for incorrect submissions (Inputs must include minimum a name and comment)
 - Made the application responsive, looks good in both web view and mobile view across most resolution sizes
 - Incuded an empty field message